 The Student Chairperson is selected in late October and is always an individual who has extensive experience with the program and Villanova.
 The Chairperson is responsible for working with the Student Life Office to develop the content of the program.
 In addition he or she selects, trains and supervises the members of the Steering Committee and is the student leader with the most responsibility for the program.
-Sarah Backenstoe, the Student Chairperson for the 2015 Orientation program, is a Junior in the College of Arts and Sciences from Bethesda, MD.
-Sarah was a member of the Orientation Steering Committee in 2014 and was an Orientation Counselor for the 2013 New Student Orientation program.
+Haley Randall, the Student Chairperson for the 2019 Orientation program, is a Junior in the School of Arts & Sciences from Syracuse, NY.
+Haley was a member of the Orientation Steering Committee in 2018 and was an Orientation Counselor for the 2017 New Student Orientation program.

 The Administrative Coordinator, or AC, is responsible for administering all physical aspects of the program, such as food arrangements, working with various on-campus departments to coordinate room set-ups and special equipment needs for the program, and contacting outside vendors.
 In addition, the AC is responsible for selecting and supervising a staff of about twenty Administrative Assistants.
-Rob Hughes is the 2015 Administrative Coordinator.
-He is a Sophomore Engineering major from Edison, NJ, and was an Administrative Assistant for the 2014 Orientation Program.
+Aidan Grealish is the 2019 Administrative Coordinator.
+Aidan is a Junior Computer Science major from Burke, VA.
+He served as an Administrative Assistant for the 2017 & 2018 Orientation Programs.